simone-campagna/bentobox/README.rst

 Notice that for local pakcages a ``/`` in the path is necessary: if a package name does not contain a ``/``, it is considered a pypi package.

-If the ``-d/--download`` option is added, all the necessary python packages are downloaded from PyPI and bundled into the generated box file.
-In this case, all the dependencies are completely fixed when the box file is created, so the execution does not depend on the current version of depended python packages.
-Moreover, there is no need to have a working network connection on the execution host.
+If the ``-f/--freeze-pypi`` option is added, all the necessary python packages are downloaded from PyPI and bundled into the generated box file.
+In this case, all the dependencies are completely fixed when the box file is created, so the execution does not depend on the current version of depended python packages; moreover, there is no need to have a working network connection on the execution host.

 The installation phase